frederikprijck/blog.kwintenp/_posts/2017-02-26-client-side-filtering-with-streams.md

 constructor(private starWarsService: StarWarsService) {}

 // at startup time, we fetch the characters and save them
-// to our local copy
+// to our local copy.
+We keep a local copy of the entire
-ngOnInit() {
+// array since we will need it later on when the filter changes ngOnInit() {
   this.starWarsService.getCharacters()
     .subscribe((fetchedCharacters) => {